 In addition, Dolly is currently working on launching her own fashion line.
 According to The Hollywood Reporter, the “I Will Always Love You” performer signed her first exclusive global licensing deal with IMG and is set to launch a line that will sell clothing, jewelry, accessories and even home goods.

 “I am excited to be working with IMG on a global scale to give my fans products that they will cherish for years to come,” the actress tweeted in May 2019.
 “You might even see my mug on a mug.”

-Though there haven’t been many updates on Dolly’s fashion line since, she’s certainly had her hands full with other business ventures.
-In April 2021, she did a collaboration with Jeni’s Splendid Ice Creams and created a flavor called Strawberry Pretzel Pie Ice Cream, sold out so quickly it completely crashed the site.
+In April 2021, she did a collaboration with Jeni’s Splendid Ice Creams and created a flavor called Strawberry Pretzel Pie Ice Cream, which sold out so quickly it completely crashed the site.